nodejs/node/doc/api/tls.markdown

   Consult
   <http://www.openssl.org/docs/apps/ciphers.html#CIPHER_LIST_FORMAT>
   for details on the format.
+* `honorCipherOrder` : When choosing a cipher, use the server's preferences instead of the client preferences.
+For further details see `tls` module documentation.

 If no 'ca' details are given, then node.js will use the default publicly trusted list of CAs as given in